Malibu, California: Economy

 The Malibu Chamber of Commerce was formed in 1949 to provide support to local Malibu business, and has over 500 members.

 Historically, there have been a number of firms across industries located in the city.
-HRL Laboratories, the research arm of the former Hughes Aircraft Company, was established in 1960 in Malibu.
+HRL Laboratories, the research arm of the former Hughes Aircraft Company, it was sold to Boeing in 2000, was established in 1960 in Malibu.
 Among its research accomplishments was the first working laser.
 Despite the aerospace industry's downsizing in the 1990s, HRL is the largest employer in Malibu.
 Jakks Pacific, a toy company, is based in Malibu.

 There are several shopping centers in the Malibu Civic Center area including the Malibu Country Mart.
 The Malibu Civic Center is known for being frequented by paparazzi and tourists looking to catch a glimpse of local celebrities.

 Non-profit organizations

 The Surfrider Foundation was formed in 1984 by a group of surfers gathered to protect 31 mi of coastal waters from Marina Del Rey through Malibu to Ventura County, and represent the surfing community.
 Heal the Bay, a nonprofit organization for environmental advocacy, was formed in 1985 to protect Santa Monica Bay, which extends from Malibu's Point Dume along the entire coastline of Malibu past Santa Monica to the Palos Verdes Peninsula.